-Since September 2013, Ofsted has been actively considering the effectiveness with which this funding has been spent.
 The impact of the funding is assessed in the following ways:

-- Achievements across the PE curriculum.
+Achievements across the PE curriculum.

 Increased participation in competitive school sport.

 Personal health and wellbeing amongst pupils.

 Improved learning behaviour within PE in school.

 Increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels of which they are capable (emphasis on positive attitudes towards healthy, active lifestyles).

 We are continuing to develop the PE provision by using the Sport Premium funding to:

-- Providing specialised support from PE experts for teachers.
+Provide specialised support from PE experts for teachers.
 CPD will help to provide a package of modelled lessons and team teaching with the aim of improving teacher's subject knowledge and confidence in delivering PE sessions.

 Extend swimming provision to include an after school booster group for children (in KS2) who are not on track to meet ARE for swimming.

 Provide free places at fitness clubs for children who have been assessed at being below ARE

 Hold a fitness celebration day in which activities and workshops are aimed at encouraging children to keep fit and participate.

-Please see our report here.
+Please see our report on how we spent the 2019-20 funding here.